MaWiMa/CCS/en/Changing_Canadian_Schools-022.md

 ##### Changing Canadian Schools Page 022
 ***
-In 1986, a Nova Scotia couple, Rick and Maureen Elwood, obtained a court injunction to keep their son Luke, who had been labelled mentally handicapped since birth, in a regular
+~~tivity to the question of school integration for students with disabilities.~~ In 1986, a Nova Scotia couple, Rick and Maureen Elwood, obtained a court injunction to keep their son Luke, who had been labelled mentally handicapped since birth, in a regular